 Contracts I Quiz 1.
 What is the challenge of an ideal contracting system?
 Express your answer in terms of the risk and balance of power.
-An ideal contracting system must allow parties the freedom to identify and redistribute all possible … Read More »
+An ideal contracting system must allow parties the freedom to identify and redistribute all possible commercial risks, while regulating the balance of power between them.
+2. In an ordinary commercial …

 Contracts II Quiz 1.
 Under what circumstances would fraud be a valid defense to a contract action?
 Fraud is a deliberate inducement of a mistake on the other contracting party.
-However, the consideration doctrine, in its purest form, is indifferent … Read More »
+However, the consideration doctrine, in its purest form, is indifferent as to mistakes by either party.
+It is the certainty of mistakes that causes parties …

 Summer Reading for a New 1L